nccasia/ncc-php/book/Chapter-04-standards-psr-coding-styles-autoloading.md

 Composer will register a PSR-4 autoloader for the Ncc namespace.

 You define a mapping from namespaces to directories.
 The src directory would be in your project root, on the same level as vendor directory is.
 An example filename would be src/Foo.php containing an Ncc\Foo class.

+# PHPStan vs PHP CodeSniffer

+What is PHPStan?
+PHP Static Analysis Tool - discover bugs in your code without running it!.
+It focuses on finding errors in your code without actually running it.
+It catches whole classes of bugs even before you write tests for the code.
+It moves PHP closer to compiled languages in the sense that the correctness of each line of the code can be checked before you run the actual line.

+What is PHP CodeSniffer?
+A library that detects PHP, CSS and JS coding standard violations.
+It tokenizes PHP, JavaScript and CSS files and detects violations of a defined set of coding standards.
+It is an essential development tool that ensures your code remains clean and consistent.

+PHPStan and PHP CodeSniffer can be primarily classified as "Code Review" tools.

+Some of the features offered by PHPStan are:

+ - Static Analysis Tool
+ - Focuses on finding errors in your code without actually running it
+ - Extensible

+On the other hand, PHP CodeSniffer provides the following key features:

+ - Code Sniffing
+ - Coding Standard Checking
+ - Coding Standard Fixing